-

 Thinking Beyond Buildings

-.
 Public transportation authorities often do not control zoning and land use laws, and they also operate amidst a sea of privately-owned land.
 In fact, America’s land use laws are arguably reflected by its LEED incentives.
-The LEED Neighborhood Development Rating System rightly incentivizes LEED construction in transit-oriented communities by prioritizing an access to quality transit,
+The LEED Neighborhood Development Rating System rightly incentivizes LEED construction in transit-oriented communities by prioritizing an access to quality transit, with…

 -